giabao12-hali/BlazorEcommerce/README.md

 <strong>*Note</strong> <br />
 - I'm using .NET 6 with 6.0.20 (final version) install in project.
 - You can change your Stripe API key to get an payment success.
+- I used a MudBlazor in project, you can use and change custom UI to your liking.